micro-community/development/hiring.md

 - Place service - to store the place, name and keywords/tags
 - Review service - to store reviews associated with a place
-- Geolocation service - which tracks the location of places and allows it to be searched
+- Location service - tracks the location of places and allows it to be searched